-- (1) A third party shall not keep an anonymous donation. - (2) A third party who receives an anonymous donation shall, within 10 working days of receiving it, send it to the Treasurer of the States. - (3) The Treasurer of the States shall make such arrangements as he or she thinks fit for the distribution, to one or more charities established in Jersey, of donations sent to him or her under paragraph (2). - (4) A third party who fails, without reasonable excuse, to comply with paragraph (2) is guilty of an offence and liable to a fine.
+- A third party shall not keep an anonymous donation.
+(1) - (2) A third party who receives an anonymous donation shall, within 10 working days of receiving it, send it to the Treasurer of the States. - The Treasurer of the States shall make such arrangements as he or she (3) thinks fit for the distribution, to one or more charities established in Jersey, of donations sent to him or her under paragraph (2). - A third party who fails to comply with paragraph (2) is guilty of an (4) offence and liable to a fine.